-When applying for a France long-stay family visa, you will have to collect some specific documents which you will have to submit then on the day of your interview with a consular officer at the French embassy or consulate in your home country.
+When applying for a France Family visa, you will have to collect some specific documents which you will have to submit on the day of your interview with a consular officer at the French embassy or consulate in your home country.

 - Both biological parents’ passport

-- Authorization by parent – if the child is traveling with only one parent
+- Authorization by a parent – if the child is traveling with only one parent.

 France Family Visa Fee